GISMentors/qgis-plugins/build_plugin.rst

 Build the plugin
 ################

+.. important:: Make sure, where is ``pyrcc5`` the PyQt5 resource compiler
+    available in your :env:`PATH`

 To build the plugin ``pb_tool`` must be available in the system.
 This package is available via PyPI service (using ``pip install``).